utagoeinc/AutonomousEV3Car/lane_detection/README.md

     For example, both simple_lane() and advanced_lane() have the argument of path to the input image.

-    You can also comment/uncomment calling these functions to change the approach.
+    You can also comment/uncomment callings of these functions to change the approach.

 1. Run the script.